-Firings take place five times a year- in February, April, July, September and December.
-Our friend Steve and Nate's dad Tom always come out to help.
+Firings take place three times a year- in April, September and December.
+Our friends Chuck, Sue and Steve and Nate's dad Tom always come out to help.

 The wood used in our firings is a mixture of ash slabs and edgings; waste cuts from an Amish saw-mill in Southern Minnesota.
 It is trucked in to us by the semi-load.

 After a two-day preheat to dry out the pots, slabs of wood are stoked into the kiln every 10 minutes or so to gradually build heat in the early stages of firing.
 Over the course of two more days the fire builds to a raging inferno that consumes 5-6 slabs every 4-5 minutes as the temperature climbs to 2300 degrees and higher.

 On day four, the front is held at top temp. and smaller pieces of wood are fed into side-stoking

 holes that run the lenth of the kiln, gradually drawing heat further back into the chamber.

 As the embers build up and burn away, and the alkalies in the flame weave their way between the pots on the journey from firebox to chimney, the pots are marked by the fire in a way unattainable with any other firing method.
 This is what makes the labor-intensive wood firing process worth every ounce of energy expended.